 To develop the draft Traffic Calming Policy, staff researched and gathered adopted Traffic Calming Policies from similar municipalities throughout Florida and the United States and incorporated their adopted guidelines and thresholds as a starting point.
 After the draft was complete, a public involvement workshop was conducted by staff to solicit comments and concerns on the proposed policy.
 In addition, the draft Policy was made available on the city’s website and a dedicated email address was established to allow residents to comment on the Policy if they were unable to attend the workshop.
 After a six-month review period, comments were reviewed and incorporated (as applicable) into the Final Policy.

-To initiate a request for traffic calming, a resident, private developer or city staff can submit a Traffic Calming Request Form (and associated petition) via mail or in person to:
+To initiate a request for traffic calming, a resident, private developer or City staff can submit a Traffic Calming Request Form (and associated petition) via email to TrafficCalmingRequest@cityofpsl.com, or via mail:

 121 SW Port St. Lucie Blvd.